casseyshao/Cat_Mouse_Game/README.md

 2. Function nesting too deep
 3. Interrupt nesting too deep

+Next-Step: clean code by making one function for drawing screen images, and passing pixel array to be plotted as an argument.
+(This was not done previously for readability, as the simulator we used to test the game required all code to be in one file to compile).

 References:
 [1] ECE243 Winter 2020 - Lab 7
 [2]	W. D. Pullen, Think Labyrinth: Maze Algorithms.
 [Online].
 Available: http://www.astrolog.org/labyrnth/algrithm.htm.
 [Accessed: 09-Apr-2020].